avivis/cookie-rating-predictor/README.md

 # cookie-rating-predictor
-ML model that predicts the rating of a chocolate chip cookie from 3-5 recipe based on ingredient ratios.
+ML model that predicts the recipe rating of a chocolate chip cookie recipe based on the measurements of various ingredients in the recipe.

-Inspired by Google Cloud Tech's "Can AI Make a Good Baking Recipe?"